beatobongco/ClimbingDiary/README.md

  * 9 Lives is a slopey, dynamic route that Joey said might not be a 7a.
 So I'll think of it 6c+ grade to be safe.
 I should be able to send it this saturday and I better since it will be gone next Tuesday.
  * Worked on Beer (6b+).
 Still the hardest 6b+ ever.
 Working into the habit of sticking the crux consistently.
 Gave it around 4 tries for a redpoint.
 Happy I could send it but want to be able to do it in 2 tries max.
  * Den did well!
 Sisid is quite reachy for her, so she has to do around 2-3 dynos for reachy parts.
 It's really good for her tho.
 She is learning fast!

+## 2016/9/3
+ * Mix of bouldering and route climbing today.
+ * Tried to tackle 9 lives (7a).
+Very surprised to have dialed all the moves save for the single move to the final hold.
+A very slopey route, it helped me learn how to trust my contact strength.
+Last move is a big move to an OK edge.
+There are 2 ways I know to approach: match on the second to the last hold (pinch/sloper), cut feet to smear and place right foot on a good edge, twist in hard and deadpoint.
+I've stuck that move around 3 times only.
+The other way is a direct deadpoint without getting feet higher which seems lighter but can't seem to stick it.
+ * Am a little disappointed that I wasn't able to finish it but proud that I was able to walk away from it without having my day destroyed.
+The send shouldn't matter but the climb as a whole.
+The climb as a whole was very satisfactory.
+ * Den completed Sisid twice!
+She's really sticking those deadpoint/dynos well now!
+ * Really stoked to have completed Jump Start and Bakit Pocket back-to-back.
+Endurance I would say is top!
+ * For bouldering just reviewed all previously sent routes.
+Really happy I repeated them all without falling.
+I think I have the lessons dialed down.
+Next objective is to add something else to my 4x4.
+ * Gave some bad tries to Black Chips and Drago, both 6c's.
+Bad to have attempted them at a very suboptimal state.
+Black Chips I'm sure I can do fresh.
+Drago feels a bit impossible because of the foot reachiness, but I reckon its just plain body positioning lacking on that slab, not at all strength.